dcasati/kubernetes-the-hard-way/README.md

-# Kubernetes The Hard Way
+# Kubernetes The Hard Way - The Azure Edition

+This is a fork of the awesome tutorial by Kelsey Hightower *Kubernetes The Hard Way* that can be found [here](https://github.com/kelseyhightower/kubernetes-the-hard-way).
+This version of the tutorial will make use of Microsoft Azure's as the underlying platform.
+I wanted to say thank you to Kelsey for his hard work promoting Kubernetes.

 This tutorial walks you through setting up Kubernetes the hard way.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
-If that's you then check out [Google Container Engine](https://cloud.google.com/container-engine), or the [Getting Started Guides](http://kubernetes.io/docs/getting-started-guides/).
+If that's you then check out [Azure Container Services](https://azure.microsoft.com/en-us/services/container-service/), or the [Getting Started Guides](http://kubernetes.io/docs/getting-started-guides/).

 Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.